ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/introduction/web-standards.md

 ---

-In cases where this issue prevents scripts from resolving in the browser, you can create an import programmatically and use a [Resource plugin](/docs/reference/plugins-api/#resource) to add it to your page s HTML.
+In cases where this issu may prevent scripts from resolving in the browser, you can create an import map programmatically and use a [Resource plugin](/docs/reference/plugins-api/#resource) to add it to your page HTML.

 The below example demonstrates adding supplemental custom import map entries for [**heroicons**](https://heroicons.com/) SVG icons.